top of page

 New Dawn Times

 Hello and welcome back.
-This will be a multi-part series on how to save money with Solar, and we will be discussing taxes in as clear and painless way as possible.
+Today we will be discussing taxes in as clear and painless way as possible.
 This article will cover a broad overview of MACRS and the ITC which are 2 large benefits that can save you a considerable amount.
-I'm Kota from New Dawn Solar, and today we're going to be discussing how your business can save money through solar energy.
+We're going to be discussing how your business can save money through solar energy.
 MACRS (the Modified Accelerated Cost Recovery System) is a depreciation method supported by the United States Internal Revenue Service (IRS) for tax purposes.
 It allows businesses to recover the costs of certain assets that have lost value, including solar energy systems, over a specific period of time through annual deductions.
 This allows you to reduce your overhead even more if you've already purchased a system and are looking to save a larger sum of money.

 Tax credits and depreciation can be confusing sometimes.
 We highly recommend consulting with a tax expert about these incentives, so you can be aware of all the benefits and rules that apply.
 We will also provide a link in the description for the IRS Publication 946 (2022), How To Depreciate Property.
 For clarity: MACRS only applies to Businesses, and is not for individual use like the Solar ITC.